New York (Paloma Faith song)

 "New York" is a song by English recording artist Paloma Faith from her debut studio album Do You Want the Truth or Something Beautiful?
 (2009).
-It was released on 13 September 2009.
-The song features a sweeping gospel chorus by the London-based Souls of Prophecy Gospel Choir.
+Released on 10 September 2009, it features a sweeping gospel chorus by the London-based Souls of Prophecy Gospel Choir.
 The song was re-released in a new remix featuring rapper Ghostface Killah.

 Critical reception

 BBC chart blog gave the song a more positive review than her previous single and rewarded it with 4 stars.

-Digital Spy gave the song 3/5 stars and a less positive rating than Stone Cold Sober: 'New York', Faith's follow-up, is a rather more straightforward offering than its predecessor.
+Digital Spy gave the song 3/5 stars and a less positive rating than "Stone Cold Sober": "New York", Faith's follow-up, is a rather more straightforward offering than its predecessor.
 The lyrics tell the tale of a girl who loses a guy to "another lady", but sadly for Paloma the lass in question isn't a flesh-and-blood adversary, but actually the Big Apple.
 It's a much bigger target of course, but one that's harder to hit with a swinging vintage handbag.
-Despite its sweeping strings and soaring vocals, 'New York' is a shade unremarkable compared to her debut, but it still manages to whet the appetite for Faith's upcoming album.
+Despite its sweeping strings and soaring vocals, "New York" is a shade unremarkable compared to her debut, but it still manages to whet the appetite for Faith's upcoming album.